ln-vortex/ln-vortex/docs/client-rpc.md

 - tx: String - transaction in network serialization
 - numConfirmations: Number
 - blockHeight: Number
+- isVortex: Boolean - if this transaction was a vortex transaction
 - label: String

 ### List Channels